 In simplest terms, Ransomware is a type of malware that prevents or limits users from accessing their system, either by locking the system’s screen or by locking the users’ files unless a ransom is paid.
 It has been around for several years but has assumed more importance now in the past couple of years.

 One factor that can be attributed to the rise of this genus of malware is the expansion of the cryptocurrencies like Bitcoin.
 The modus operandi involves gaining access to a user’s device first, encrypting important documents/files with a key only known to the attacker.
-Then, demanding transfer of funds through a currency such as Bitcoin or Moneypak, in exchange for decryption of the files.
+Then, demanding transfer of funds through a currency such as Bitcoin or Moneypak, in exchange for the decryption of the files.
 In all this, the attacker places a time limit on the user to comply with the attacker’s demands following which all files are permanently deleted and therefore become untraceable, unrecoverable.
 Unfortunately, the most effective defense against these ransomware attacks, as with purely destructive malware, is regular, frequent backups of systems.
 Without a backup of a compromised system, the asset owner is at the mercy of the attacker.

 Similarly, a new form of malware has emerged through malicious websites that exploit the process of “mining” cryptocurrencies using the processing power on the victim’s computer.
 It’s called Cryptojacking.
 It’s a relatively new technique that has taken off in recent months and is more advanced since it can generate money from victims without ever delivering malware to their systems.